 Sara Orski completed a postdoc in the NIST Sustainable Polymers Group as a National Research Council fellow in 2013.
 She earned her Ph.D. in Chemistry from the University of Georgia in 2011 in Athens, GA, and her B.S. in Chemistry with honors in 2006 from the College of William and Mary in Williamsburg, VA.
 She is actively involved with her local ACS section, the Chemical Society of Washington, where she serves as chair of the Younger Chemists Committee and as a councilor.
 She is also active in ACS POLY where she serves as the Student Chapter liaison.

-Dr. Melissa Pasquinelli, Member (2019-2021)
+Dr. Melissa Pasquinelli, Member (2022)

 Dr. Pasquinelli is Associate Dean of Academic Affairs in the College of Natural Resources at North Carolina State University, where she also works as a Professor in Forest Biomaterials and the Fiber and Polymer Science Programs.
 Her research expertise is in the design and application of computational approaches that predict and modulate the properties of systems at the nanoscale, including polymers, proteins, fibers, and nanoparticles.
 Particular research emphasis areas are environmental sustainability and toxicology.
 She has also been actively serving in sustainability-focused roles throughout NC State.
 She incorporates environmental topics into the courses that she teaches at the undergraduate and graduate levels, such as computer modeling, engineering thermodynamics, and the sustainability of soft materials.
 Through the NC-ACS Project SEED and EnvironMentors programs, she has also mentored research projects for over 20 high school students who have won awards in a variety of science competitions.
 She is a Councilor of the North Carolina Section and a 2018 ACS Fellow.

 PPrior to joining NC State, she completed two postdoctoral positions; she worked for two years as a Computational Chemist with the Office of Research and Development at the U.S. Environmental Protection Agency in the National Center for Computational Toxicology, and she also worked as a Sloan Postdoctoral Fellow at Duke University.
 She received her Ph.D. in Theoretical Chemistry from Carnegie Mellon University in 2002, and her B.S. in Chemistry with honors in 1996 from Seton Hill University in Greensburg, PA.

-Dr. Brian A. Salvatore, Associate (2021)
+Dr. Brian A. Salvatore, Associate (2022)

+Professor Brian Salvatore received his B.S. in Chemistry from the University of Michigan (Ann Arbor), his Ph.D. in Organic Chemistry from the University of Pennsylvania, and trained as a postdoctoral fellow in the Department of Chemistry at Yale University.
+He is a Professor of Chemistry and currently serves as Chair of the Department of Chemistry and Physics at LSU Shreveport.
+Professor Salvatore is an organic chemist with expertise in medicinal chemistry, environmental chemistry, and nuclear magnetic resonance (NMR).
+His research is focused on the synthesis of small molecules with cancer cell signaling properties.
 Professor Salvatore is an avid proponent of project-based learning, both at LSUS and in the after-school programs that he conducts with middle school and high school students throughout the community.
 He has also taken on an environmental advocacy role in the state of Louisiana, helping citizens communicate their concerns about the effects of pollution on their daily lives, including residents who live near Camp Minden, in Colfax, and Reserve, LA, and he was appointed to the Louisiana Environmental Education Commission by Gov. John Bel Edwards in 2017.

-Dr. Peter Smith, Member (2021-2023)
+Dr. Peter Smith, Member (2023)

 Pete Smith is a Professor of Chemistry and Chair of the Department of Biochemistry & Chemistry at Westminster College in New Wilmington, PA where he has worked since 2002.
 He earned his B.S.
 (1997) and Ph.D.
 (2000) in chemistry from the University of Tennessee, Knoxville.
 Before beginning his career at Westminster College, Pete was a Franklin Postdoctoral Teaching Fellow at the University of Georgia.
-Pete began his service to the ACS and its members in his local section (Penn Ohio Border Section) where he has served as chair (2006, 2020), secretary (2007 – 2009), member-at-large (2003, 2018 – present), and alternate councilor (2005 – 2012).
+Pete began his service to the ACS and its members in his local section (Penn Ohio Border Section) where he has served as chair (2006), secretary (2007 – 2009), member-at-large (2003, 2018 – 2020), and alternate councilor (2005 – 2012).
 In 2007, he began his national service as an Associate on the Younger Chemists Committee (2007 – 2009).
 From there, Pete has served the Division of Industrial & Engineering Chemistry as chair of the Green Chemistry & Engineering subdivision (2009), program chair (2014 – 2015), and councilor (2018 – 2020).
 He has also served as treasurer (2008 – 2014) and chair (2017) of the Division of Professional Relations.
 Additionally, Pete has served on the Committee for Chemical Abstracts Service (2012 – 2017) and as a member of three General Chemistry Exam Committees for the ACS Examinations Institute (2005, 2010, 2014).

-Dr. Jane Wissinger, Member (2021-2023)
+Dr. Jane Wissinger, Member (2023)

 back to top